 Where Are the Keys?
 Managing Encryption in the Cloud

-Data security has become synonymous with cloud security.
 Now that more than 90 percent of companies have adopted cloud services, and (according to some projections) more than half of all IT workloads are being handled in the Cloud, protecting data requires a “cloud first” mentality.
-The need to exploit cloud capabilities while keeping data safe has security professionals, industry analysts, and even cloud providers trying to answer the same question:
+Cloud security is a top concern for three out of every four enterprises, and the need to exploit cloud capabilities while keeping data safe has security professionals, industry analysts, and even cloud providers trying to answer the same question:

 How should data be encrypted in the Cloud, and who should hold the keys?